oscarnt4/UnderseaExplorers/README.md

 continues to freely rotate throughout the entirety of the motion as it does not ruin the effect of the swimming pulsations.

-The basic behaviour of the diver is to follow the reef around the edge until it finds a mermaid, at which point it will immediately swim in the opposite direction.
+The basic behaviour of the diver is to follow the reef around the edge until it finds a pearl, at which point it goes to collect it, or a mermaid, at which point it will immediately swim in the opposite direction.
 The edge searching behaviour is comprised of two parts, turning towards the wall and turning away from it.
 The blackboard is updated via a raycast from the diver at +-45 degrees to determine which side the wall is on, and how far the diver is from it.
 If the diver is too far then it will turn into the wall, if it is too near it will slow down and turn away from it.
 If both walls are close there is another blackboard condition which lets the diver know which is closer and it will carefully navigate between them.

 When the diver evades the mermaids based on their proximity.
 If they get too close it will first determine if any walls are near using the same turn away from wall action as before.
 If there are no walls close by it will face